MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules.md

 <sup>1</sup> A vulnerability in bginfo.exe has been fixed in the latest version 4.22.
 If you use BGInfo, for security, make sure to download and run the latest version here [BGInfo 4.22](/sysinternals/downloads/bginfo).
 Note that BGInfo versions earlier than 4.22 are still vulnerable and should be blocked.

 <sup>2</sup> If you are using your reference system in a development context and use msbuild.exe to build managed applications, we recommend that you allow msbuild.exe in your code integrity policies.
-However, if your reference system is an end user device that is not being used in a development context, we recommend that you block msbuild.exe.
+However, if your reference system is an end-user device that is not being used in a development context, we recommend that you block msbuild.exe.

-<sup>*</sup> Microsoft recognizes the efforts of those in the security community who help us protect customers through responsible vulnerability disclosure, and extends thanks to the following people:
+<sup>*</sup> Microsoft recognizes the efforts of people in the security community who help us protect customers through responsible vulnerability disclosure, and extends thanks to the following people:

 <br />